9uant-brain/JFET_METER/README.md

 In the second part, you can see how Idss varies among different JFETs.
 I demonstrated both types of sockets: one for bent leads and the other for straight leads.
 [![Video Label](http://img.youtube.com/vi/WLm-msQ3tJI/0.jpg)](https://youtu.be/WLm-msQ3tJI)

+## Conclusion
+Although this is not a complicated project, it was rewarding, as I was able to implement a functional idea into working hardware.
+While implementing VCC calibration, I realized that this kind of logic is essential for every measurement equipment.
+This experience will also be helpful when working with more advanced microcontrollers in future projects.

+Thanks for reading this far!